LCC-CIT/CS210-CourseMaterials/Labs/Lab07-MCP/BuildWeatherMcpServer.md

 ## Introduction

 In this tutorial, you will build a Model Context Protocol (MCP) server that provides weather forecasts and alerts.
 This tutorial was adapted from [Build an MCP Server](https://modelcontextprotocol.io/docs/develop/build-server).
 The purpose was to simplify the tutorial for beginning Python programmers.
-The main changes were to use `pip` instead of `uv`,  use a [different MCP Server SDK](https://modelcontextprotocol.github.io/python-sdk/) and to not use [Python type hints](https://docs.python.org/3/library/typing.html).
+The main changes were to use `pip` instead of `uv`,  use the ["official" MCP Server SDK](https://modelcontextprotocol.github.io/python-sdk/) and to not use [Python type hints](https://docs.python.org/3/library/typing.html).

 This tutorial includes instructions for testing the server with two different MCP clients: